 AS 44.88.095 places a statutory ceiling of \$400 million per twelve month period on AIDEA bond issuances, excluding refunding bonds.
 The Authority has general statutory power to issue bonds, but must obtain prior legislative approval to issue bonds in excess of \$25 million for a development finance project, excluding refunding bonds.
 Prior to the 2015 legislative session this limit was \$10 million.

 b.
 Debt Issued and Outstanding

-AIDEA has issued \$1.34 billion of bonds with \$120.1 million outstanding at June 30, 2016 as shown in Tables 3.7-3.8.
+AIDEA has issued \$1.34 billion of bonds with \$108.2 million outstanding as shown in Tables 3.7-3.8.

 TABLE 3.7 Alaska Industrial Development and Export Authority Type of Debt Issued